AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 You can think of this as a *fallback value*.

-It should be noted, that this is the only _metadata_ key which accepts the `null` value (written without quotes) next to string values (of course such field has to be nullable: `"nullable": true`)
+It should be noted, that this is the only _metadata_ key which accepts the `null` value (written without quotes) next to string values (of course, such a field has to be nullable: `"nullable": true`)

 For more about the topic see chapter [Defaults](#defaults).